Debabrata-Giri-2001/feedback_log/README.md

 clone this poject and try it-  `https://github.com/Debabrata-Giri-2001/feedback_log.git`

-also this porject deployed in vresal here is the link 🔗
+This porject deployed in vresal here is the link 🔗

 `https://feedback-log-five.vercel.app/`